 After working for a radio and television station, Keough became an advertising manager for a food company.
 In 1964, the business was acquired by the Coca-Cola Company, which merged in 1967 with Minute-Maid to form the Coca-Cola Company Foods Division.
 Keough served there as the vice president and marketing director.
 Within four years, he was president of the division.

 In 1973, Keough moved to Coca-Cola's headquarters in Atlanta, where he served as executive vice president of Coca-Cola USA.
 A year later, he was named president.
 At the time of his Horatio Alger Award in 1988, Keough was Coca-Cola's president, chief operating officer, and director of the worldwide Coca-Cola Company.
-Of his steady rise up the corporate ladder, Keough says, 'You must work hard to grow as an individual, do your work as well as you can, and set standards of excellence for yourself.
+Of his steady rise up the corporate ladder, Keough said, 'You must work hard to grow as an individual, do your work as well as you can, and set standards of excellence for yourself.
 You don't just arrive at a place.
 You are in a constant process of trying, achieving, developing, and growing.
 Success is a journey, not a destination.'

 Don Keough retired from The Coca-Cola Company in 1993.
-He currently serves as nonexecutive chairman of the board of Allen & Company Incorporated, a New York investment-banking firm.
-He also serves as a director on the boards of IAC/InterActiveCorp, Berkshire Hathaway Inc., YankeeNets LLC, and as Advisor to the board of The Coca-Cola Company.
-He is chairman emeritus of the Board of Trustees and a Life Trustee of the University of Notre Dame.
+He then served as nonexecutive chairman of the board of Allen & Company Incorporated, a New York investment-banking firm.
+He also served as a director on the boards of IAC/InterActiveCorp, Berkshire Hathaway Inc., YankeeNets LLC, and as Advisor to the board of The Coca-Cola Company.
+He was chairman emeritus of the Board of Trustees and a Life Trustee of the University of Notre Dame.

-Don Keough has received many honors in his career, including the University of Notre Dame's highest honor, the Laetare Medal.
+Don Keough received many honors in his career, including the University of Notre Dame's highest honor, the Laetare Medal.
 He was elected a Fellow of the American Academy of Arts & Sciences in 2002, and was inducted into the Junior Achievement National Business Hall of Fame in 2003.

-Of his membership in the Horatio Alger Association, Keough says, 'I am especially pleased with the growth of the scholarship program.
+Of his membership in the Horatio Alger Association, Keough said, 'I am especially pleased with the growth of the scholarship program.
 Our momentum to reach youngsters who need our support is accelerating, which is a good thing.'